Migration and development

 Specific topics include sedentarism and the study of migration; history and colonialism; nations, states and territories; seasonal and labour migration, irregular migration, circular migration; diverse forms of forced migration, including trafficking; models of immigration and emigration and their consequences; diasporas and transnationalism; policy understandings of and responses to migration, and transformations in the north and south.

-One notable feature of the assessment of this course is that in addition to coursework essays and an unseen examination, students are asked to participate in team based project work.
-This will result in the collaborative production of a 3000 word migration related research report on a topic selected by students and approved in advance by the course convenor.
+One notable feature of the assessment of this module is that in addition to coursework essays and an unseen examination, students are asked to participate in team based project work.
+This will result in the collaborative production of a 3000 word migration related research report on a topic selected by students and approved in advance by the module convenor.